powerpbx/kazoo/applications/crossbar/doc/limits.md

 #### Schema

-Limit an account's ability to place concurrent calls using flat rate trunks
+Limits devices and an account's ability to place concurrent calls using flat rate trunks.